qupath/qupath-docs/docs/intro/citing.md

 1. Huang, A. Y-S. et al. (2020).
 Region-Specific Transcriptional Control of Astrocyte Function Oversees Local Circuit Activities. **Neuron**. https://doi.org/10.1016/j.neuron.2020.03.025 📗

+1. Hodgson, A. et al. (2020).
+Suppression of ovarian hormones in adolescent rats has no effect on anxiety‐like behaviour or c‐fos activation in the amygdala. **Journal of Endocrinology**. https://doi.org/10.1111/jne.12897 📗

 1. Hudeček, J. et al. (2020).
 Application of a risk-management framework for integration of stromal tumor-infiltrating lymphocytes in clinical trials. **npj Breast Cancer**. https://doi.org/10.1038/s41523-020-0155-1 📗

+1. Hughes, K. et al. (2020).
+Proliferation of HIV-infected renal epithelial cells following virus acquisition from infected macrophages. **AIDS**. https://doi.org/10.1097/QAD.0000000000002589 📗

 1. Humphries, M. P. et al. (2020).
 Improving the Diagnostic Accuracy of the PD-L1 Test with Image Analysis and Multiplex Hybridization. **Cancers**. https://doi.org/10.3390/cancers12051114 📗